mvrt-115/google_arm_project/COMMS.md

 - This set of responses are used when the RPI send the "New Game" Command.
 - If the homing procedure is successful, the Arduino replies with "Ready".
 - If there was an error during homing, the Ardino replies with "Not Ready".
-- If "Not Ready" is sent, the Arduino will accept no commands except for "New Game".
+- If "Not Ready" is sent, the Arduino will accept no commands.
-- If "Not Ready" is sent, retry "New Game" Command, or reset.
+- If "Not Ready" is sent reset.
 If problem persists, the arm may have to be repaired.

 ### Busy:
 - This response is used when the RPI sends a Command.